Musion Eyeliner 3D Hologram Technology - Technical

-Musion Eyeliner System incorporates some very simple video principles and all equipment used is readily available in both the American and European rental markets.
+Musion Eyeliner 3D hologram technology incorporates some very simple video principles and all equipment used is readily available in both the American and European rental markets.

 The primary components of a Eyeliner set up are: